From £1,670 per person

-Includes flights, accommodation, a/c transport with chauffeur guide, activities & taxes.
+Includes B&B accommodation, a/c transport with chauffeur guide or transfers, entrance fees & activities, and taxes.

 Head north into the island's Cultural Triangle to Anuradhapura, the first capital of ancient Lanka in the 3rd century BC.